keshav1499/FPGA_Audio_Streaming_Tang_Nano_9K/README.md

 - Gowin FPGA board (e.g., Tang Nano 9K)
 - UDA1334A or similar I2S DAC
 - UART connected to PC (FTDI, CP2102, etc.
-- Keep in mind UART
+- (Keep in mind UART connection in this setup is through the onboard IC)
 - Audio output (e.g., speakers or amp)

 ---